jeffreykegler/old_kollos/notes/misc/constant_space.md

 At the split point, we look at each of the medial dotted rules.
+For each of these dotted rules:

+* Call the LHS of its dotted rule, `medial-LHS`.
+   Call its parent dotted rule, `parent-dr`.

-For each of these dotted rules, we add the corresponding left inter-split rule as a node of the left subtree.
+* Add the corresponding left inter-split rule as a node of the left subtree.
+   Call this new node, `new-node`,

+Next, for every `new-node` in the list of nodes just created:

+* Let the medial dotted rule for `new-node` be `new-dr`.

+* Let the parent dotted rule for `new-dr`, be `parent-dr`.

+* If `parent-dr` is a medial dotted rule, we have already created a left subtree node for it.
+    Call this node, `parent-node`.
+    Make `parent-node` the parent of  `new-node`
-Within the left subtree,
+    in the left subtree.

-we link these nodes in the same way as the dotted rules are linked in libmarpa.
+* If `parent-dr` is *not*
+    a medial dotted rule,
+    add the duple `[parent-dr, new-node]`
+    to the "intra-medial worklist".
+    We will use the intra-medial worklist
+    in a later step.

 ### Derive split point predictions.